Lectio Divina: 21st Sunday in Ordinary Time (A)

 a) Which is the point which struck you the most?
 Why?

-b) Which are the opinions of people concerning Jesus?
-Which is the opinion of the disciples and of Peter concerning Jesus?
+b) What are the opinions of people concerning Jesus?
+What is the opinion of the disciples and of Peter concerning Jesus?

-c) Which is my opinion concerning Jesus?
+c) What is my opinion concerning Jesus?
 Who am I for Jesus?

 e) What type of rock am I for others?
 What type of rock is our community?